If you’ve been in the sports card collecting hobby for any length of time, chances are you’ve heard of the phrase ‘rookie card’.

 Apart from an ‘RC’ logo on a card, which we’ve already established doesn’t necessarily indicate a true rookie card, there’s not usually a way to tell a rookie card without doing some research.

-There’s plenty of ways to research cards and find out whether it’s a rookie.
+There are plenty of ways to research cards and find out whether it’s a rookie.

 Obviously, a quick way to tell is to see if the card was released during the player’s rookie season.